How to Become a Real Estate Broker or Sales Agent

 Because of the sales environment and the complexity of real estate deals, new agents may observe and work closely with more senior agents.
 Larger real estate companies may provide formal classroom training for new agents as a way to gain knowledge and experience, while others provide training to employees studying for their real estate licensing exam.

 Business skills.
-Because most brokers are self-employed, they must manage every aspect of their business.
-This task includes reaching out to prospective clients, handling their finances, and advertising their services.
+Because most real estate brokers and sales agents are self-employed, they must be able to manage every aspect of their business, including billing and advertising.

 Interpersonal skills.
-Strong interpersonal skills are essential for real estate brokers and sales agents, because they spend much of their time interacting with clients and customers.
-To attract and keep clients, they must be pleasant, enthusiastic, and trustworthy.
+Real estate brokers and sales agents spend much of their time interacting with others, such as clients and contractors.
+They must be pleasant, respectful, and dependable.

 Organizational skills.
-Real estate brokers and sales agents must be able to work independently, managing their own time and organizing, planning, and prioritizing their work.
+Real estate brokers and sales agents must be able to manage their own time for planning and prioritizing their work.

 Problem-solving skills.
-Real estate brokers and sales agents need to be able to quickly (sometimes immediately) address concerns clients or potential customers may have with a property.
-They also mediate negotiations between seller and buyer.
+Real estate brokers and sales agents must be able to address concerns relating to a property.
+They also mediate negotiations between a seller and a buyer.